coreboot/coreboot/Documentation/mainboard/acer/g43t-am3.md

 seems to be a diode that prevents the external programmer from powering the whole board.

-The signal assigment on the header is identical to the pinout of the flash chip.
+The signal assignment on the header is identical to the pinout of the flash chip.
 The pinout diagram below is valid when the PCI slots are on the left and the CPU is on the right.
 Note that HOLD# and WP# must be pulled high (to VCC) to be able to flash the chip.